Z. N. Morrell

-Zachariah Nehemiah Morrell, aka Wildcat or Baptist Wildcat, (January 17, 1803 – December 19, 1883) was an America traveling Baptist preacher, journalist, author, missionary, church founder and historian.
+Zachariah Nehemiah Morrell, aka Wildcat or Baptist Wildcat, (January 17, 1803 – December 19, 1883) was an American traveling Baptist preacher, journalist, author, missionary, church founder and historian.
 He was the founder of Baptist Churches in Texas and Baptist doctrine center in 1835 by preaching the first sermon heard in the country.

 Biography

 Born in South Carolina, when he was 13 his family moved to Tennessee.
 Morrell didn't have an early education before becoming a Baptist minister at age 18 and preached in Tennessee for more than 13 years.
 Morrell was with a lung hemorrhages problem which continues have it disturbing him and was advised to move south by his doctor then he left Tennessee in 1835 spending nearly a year in Yalobusha County, Mississippi, forming three churches; he made an exploratory trip to Texas in December 1835 moving his family to settle there in 1836 at Falls of the Brazos and his family later moved to Washington due to Indians political conditions making Morrell having the opportunity and the first Baptist churches in Texas in 1837.
 At the early new Republic of Texas Morrell fought against the Indians devoted himself to a merchandising business, schools teaching and politics.

 He joined a military friend Colonel Mathew Caldwell in 1842 at the battle of Salado which led to the capturing of his son Allen Morrell by Mexicans and got imprisoned for two years; he later relied on the generosity of people believes in his ministry making him pursued his interest in seeing SPIRITUAL WILDERNESS OF TEXAS rejoice and blossom.

 In 1846 he was a member of the Domestic Mission Board of the Southern Baptist Convention; at the time he traveled from Cameron to Corsicana using horse for more than 300 miles leading to his health strained and marriage.
 Also being a member of the Texas Baptist Education Society that was created in 1841 he also help to volunteer in funds during the creation of Baylor University in 1847, he later left Honduras to continue his preaching returning to Texas in 1869 due to health issues although he began journalism in 1867 keeping a constant stream of correspondence with editors in Texas Baptist Herald dealing with infant Baptist money management issues.

 One among the notable works extended effort to record baptist history in Texas was Flowers and Fruits from the Wilderness, or Forty Six Years in Texas and Two Winters in Honduras in 1872.